NelsonPython/tuningGuides/GATK.md

 ```
  dnf -y install ohpc-slurm-client
 ```
-2. Add the frontend node as a compute node to the SLURM:
+2. Add the frontend node as a compute node to the SLURM.

-	a.
 Open /etc/slurm/slurm.conf and locate the NodeName tag.
 For compute nodes based on 3rd Generation Intel® Xeon® Scalable Gold 6348  processors, replace the existing line with the following line.
 This should be one single line:

 ```
 NodeName=frontend,c[01-04] Sockets=2 CoresPerSocket=28 ThreadsPerCore=2 State=UNKNOWN
 ```

 Locate the PartitionName tag and replace the existing line with these two lines  as two single lines:

 ```
 PartitionName=xeon Nodes=frontend,c[01-04] Default=YES MaxTime=24:00:00 State=UP PartitionName=cluster Nodes=frontend,c[01-04] Default=NO MaxTime=24:00:00 State=UP
 ```

-	b.
-Save and close the file.

 3. Restart the Slurm control daemon: